Ackee-Blockchain/school-of-solana/2.lesson/README.md

 Arrays are used to represent a homogeneous collection of values.
 Similarly, a structure is another user defined data type available in Rust that allows us to combine data items of different types, including another structure.
 A structure defines data as a key-value pair.

 The *struct* keyword is used to declare a structure.
 Since structures are statically typed, every field in the structure must be associated with a data type.
 The naming rules and conventions for a structure is like that of a variable.
-The structure block must end with a semicolon.

 ```rust
 struct Person {